Blunderchips/CountApp/README.md

-# CounterApp - Android Counting App
+# CountApp - Android Counting App
 ### The best single digit counting app on the Play Store!

 CountApp is a revolutionary new app that allows users to count up, and down, by one with a single press!
 I know, amazing right!